SourabhMagadum/House-Prices---Ames/README.md

 # House-Prices---Ames
-A model to predict  house prices with the help of various given features  by applying various regression algorithms In the first step I treated the skewness of the numerical features and the target variable by taking logarithms of the features to convert the variables to Normal Distribution.
+A model to predict  house prices with the help of various given features  by applying various regression algorithms.
+In the first step I treated the skewness of the numerical features and the target variable by taking logarithms of the features to convert the variables to Normal Distribution.
 In the second step I treated the missing values, I filled the missing values in numerical features by 0 in the appropriate places and by mean() elsewhere.
 I the filled the missing values of categorical features